thewca/tnoodle/README.md

 *Important note: You must never use a custom build for any official competitions.* [Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.

+### Releasing

+First make sure that `./tmt make` works.
+This will involve installing the android sdk and setting up an ANDROID_HOME environment variable.

+~/.gradle/gradle.properties needs a few things: .

+See http://gradle.org/docs/current/userguide/signing_plugin.html for how to create PGP key pair.

 ### TNoodle Timer (TNT) and Other Projects